Morning Practices for Achieving Success

 There is real science behind why the early hours matter and why structuring them intentionally tends to improve the rest of the day.

-his window, roughly the first one to two hours after waking, is when mental energy and focus tend to be at their peak for most people.
-Research published in the Journal of Occupational Health Psychology indicates that morning routines influence stress hormones, mental clarity, and long-term health outcomes.
+When you wake up, your brain triggers the cortisol awakening response, a natural spike in cortisol that primes alertness and mental performance.
+This window, roughly the first one to two hours after waking, is when mental energy and focus tend to be at their peak for most people.
+The Journal of Occupational Health Psychology shared that morning routines influence stress hormones, mental clarity, and long-term health outcomes.

 Using that window intentionally, rather than handing it over to email and social media, is one of the clearer advantages available to anyone.